Raednourr/My-Python-Projects/README.md

 ---

 ## 📇 Contacts Book
-Currently supports adding new contacts, organized by the first letter of the name.
+Currently supports adding new contacts, organized by the first letter of the name, and deleting contacts by the name.
 Data is stored in **JSON files** for easy management.

 ---